 #3.
 Societe Generale:

-As per the total assets acquired, this is the third largest entity in the French banking system.
+As per the total assets acquired, this is the third-largest entity banking system in the country.
 The total assets acquired by Societe Generale in the year 2016 were Euro 1382.2 billion.
-Societe Generale was established on 4th May, 1864, almost 153 years ago.
+Societe Generale was established on 4th May 1864, almost 153 years ago.
 Its head-quarter is located in Boulevard Haussmann, 9th arrondissement, Paris.
 As per the last reported revenue and operating income in the year 2015, they were Euro 25.639 billion and Euro 5.681 billion.

 #4.
 Groupe BPCE: